Sebastian Cabot (actor): Career

 He was cast from 1966 to 1971 as Giles French in the CBS series Family Affair.
 Cabot did not halt his other film and television work during the run of Family Affair, but he took a leave of absence from the series at one point.
 Cabot was also the host of Journey to Midnight, as well as other work from the period.
 He was so vividly etched as French in viewers' minds that he never shook the image even after Family Affair ended production in 1971.

 Cabot received another role as the host (Winston Essex) of Ghost Story (1972), a supernatural anthology (it was retitled Circle of Fear after he left the show).
 Following the series' demise, he played Kris Kringle in the television remake of Miracle on 34th Street (1973).
 The role required Cabot to shave the trademark beard he sported since 1957 as makeup crews were unable to make it look Santa-like.
 Cabot appeared in another Christmas project, the television film The City That Forgot About Christmas (1974), and narrated two more Pooh projects, Winnie the Pooh and Tigger, Too! and The Many Adventures of Winnie the Pooh.
 He also released an album of spoken recitations of songs by Bob Dylan, as Sebastian Cabot, actor/Bob Dylan, poet, in 1967.
 Two tracks from this album appear on the Rhino Records compilation Golden Throats: The Great Celebrity Sing Off.

 On Broadway, Cabot portrayed Buckram in Love for Love (1947).

 Death

-On 23 August 1977, Cabot suffered a stroke at his home near Victoria, British Columbia and was taken to a Victoria hospital, where he died at the age of 59.
-He was cremated, and his ashes were interred in Westwood Village Memorial Park Cemetery in Los Angeles.
+On 23 August 1977, Cabot suffered a stroke at his home near Victoria, British Columbia, and was taken to a Victoria hospital, where he died at the age of 59.
+He was cremated, and his ashes were interred in Westwood Village Memorial Park Cemetery in Los Angeles, California.